hiroyasuakada/UnrealEgo/README.md

 ## License Terms
 Permission is hereby granted, free of charge, to any person or company obtaining a copy of this dataset and associated documentation files (the "Dataset") from the copyright holders to use the Dataset for any non-commercial purpose.
-Redistribution and (re)selling of the Dataset, of modifications, extensions, and derivates of it, and of other dataset containing portions of the licensed Dataset, are not permitted.
+Redistribution and (re)selling of the Dataset, of modifications, extensions, and derivates of it, and of other datasets containing portions of the licensed Dataset, are not permitted.
 The Copyright holder is permitted to publically disclose and advertise the use of the software by any licensee.

 Packaging or distributing parts or whole of the provided software (including code and data) as is or as part of other datasets is prohibited.
 Commercial use of parts or whole of the provided dataset (including code and data) is strictly prohibited.

 THE DATASET IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE DATASET OR THE USE OR OTHER DEALINGS IN THE DATASET.

 ## Acknowledgments
-Code is inspired by [CycleGan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The code is inspired by [CycleGan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).